Documentation Index

 container_image | string | Container image reference.
 Inherits the runner’s zone default when unset. |

 runtime_class | string | Kubernetes runtimeClassName.
-Forwarded verbatim to the sandbox pod; you can use any RuntimeClass you have installed and registered on the target CKS cluster.
+The service forwards this verbatim to the sandbox pod.
+You can use any RuntimeClass you have installed and registered on the target CKS cluster.
 Leave unset to use the node default (typically runc).
 Missing classes surface at sandbox-schedule time, not at profile validation. |

 resource_defaults | ResourceDefaults | Default CPU and memory requests and limits. |